 Often, when I write a film, I have a few images in my head that then develop over time.
 Here, there was an image of two French hostages who were freed after months of detention in Syria, in 2012 or 2013.
 There were four of them, actually, but of the two main ones, there was one man who was at the front.
 There was something incredibly luminous about him, an extraordinary strength that was emanating from him, even though we could still feel the pain, and that he’d seen some things.
 He was slightly older.
 And behind him, there was a much younger man, whose face was much more closed and who always stayed at the back without saying a word.
 They had been interviewed a few times, and it was always the older one speaking; it felt as though he was protecting the younger man.
 I was very moved by the one at the back, and that would be one of the images I’d keep to talk about the starting point of Maya.

-7R: Silence is very present in the film; there are several scenes without dialogue, showing these characters just walking together.
+7R: Silence is very present in Maya; there are several scenes in the film without dialogue, showing these characters just walking together.
 How do you write a script like this?
 How do you decide where they will go, how much you will show, and for how long?

 The motor of the action, in my films, has often been displacement from one place to another.
 They’re places that, for me, are lived-in.
 That’s why I often film places I’ve been to, places that I know and which have a history with me.
 My films are often quests — not towards the past, because the present will always take over the past — but I often have this impulse towards places I’ve been which I feel I have an intimacy with.